New members generally begin in B Grade, or if you are a more experienced photographer, you can choose to go into A Grade.

 Inland waters are included.

-An image created in the author's imagination beyond what is seen through the camera's lens.
-This includes set up scenes, zoomed photographs, double exposures, etc. as well as images manipulated in various computer software programs.
+Altered Reality images are created in the author's imagination beyond what is seen through the camera's lens, including images manipulated in various computer software programs.
 The final result must be all the photographer's own work, including the original image.